RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

       "username": "roadie"
 ```

-Now lets create an RBAC for this user:
+2. Create an RBAC for this user:

 ``` yaml
 ---